 Determining Your Citrus Blooming Season

 The answer to, “When do citrus blossoms bloom?” lies in the tree’s stress levels.
 Bloom can be triggered by temperature or water availability.
 You see, producing flowers and fruits is nature’s way of ensuring the continuation of the species.
 The tree chooses its time based on when the fruit has the best chance of maturing.
 In Florida and other subtropical regions where citrus is grown, there is usually a prolific bloom following the cooler winter dormancy.
 Rising temperatures in March signal the tree that it’s time to start developing seeds.
 This citrus flowering season lasts for several weeks.
 In more tropical regions, this citrus blooming season may follow the heavy rains after summer’s drought.

 If you’re growing citrus in a pot indoors, it’s important to try to replicate these environmental conditions for your own citrus blooming season.
 You may want to move your plant outdoors in the spring when the temperatures rise and remain above freezing.
 If you’re growing your tree on a porch or patio, you might have to help with fertilizing the flowers of your citrus.
 Flowering season doesn’t guarantee fruit.
 While most citrus trees are self pollinating, trees kept out of the wind in a sheltered area often need assistance.
 All it takes is a little shake now and then to move the pollen from one blossom to another.

 It’s not enough to ask when do citrus blossoms bloom in terms of seasons.
 You should also be asking in terms of years.
 Many people complain that their tree hasn’t bloomed when, in fact, the tree is still in its juvenile stage.
 Some oranges and grapefruit can take 10-15 years to fruit.
-Again, smaller varieties may bloom within 3-5 years.
+Again, smaller varieties may bloom within three to five years.

 What to Expect After Your Citrus Trees Bloom